Modern Gentlemen

 Join the rest of the world in this fight against cigarettes, and motivate yourself to live a higher-quality, smoke-free life.

-• There are 382 million smokers in the Western Pacific in 2020, making it the region with the most smokers in the world.
+- There were 382 million smokers in the Western Pacific in 2020, making it the region with the most smokers in the world.

-Before we get on to more serious statistics, let’s go over some basic information on smoking and smokers.
+Before we get on to more serious statistics, let’s go over some basic information on smoking, smokers and all those tobacco plant lovers.
 Who are the people who smoke the most?
 How frequent is smoking among different social groups?
 Read on!

-1. 36% of people who have a GED certificate are smokers.
+1. Stats about smoking show that 36% of people who have a GED certificate are smokers.

 (CDC)